kpenev/AutoWISP/documentation/source/processing_steps.rst

 Take the raw data and calibrate it for various instrumental effects.

-See \ref ImageCalibrationImplementation_page for implementation documentation.
+See :doc:`PythonModules/image_calibration` for implementation documentation.

 1.1 Split raw frames by type:
 -----------------------------